Specify types with docstrings

 Place the caret at the name of the function (here it is

 demo).
-The suggested intention action is Insert documentation string stub (refer to the section Creating Documentation Comments for details).
-Click this intention to produce the documentation comment stub in
+The suggested intention action is Insert documentation string stub.
+For more information, refer to Create documentation comments.
+Click this intention to produce the documentation comment stub in the

-By the way, you can use quick documentation for the function in question.
-If you position the caret at the function name and press Ctrl+Q, you will see:
+By the way, you can use quick documentation for the function.
+If you place the caret at the function name and press Control+Q, you will see:

-Note that for the reStructuredText it's possible to specify types in two formats:
+Note that for reStructuredText it's possible to specify types in two formats:

 :param param_type param_name: parameter description(type description is on the same line as the parameter description).